Priya67/priya67.github.io/README.md

 # PACMAN

 A super fun game to play.
+Pacman is a cute little guy that runs in 2-D direction, which is followed by scary monsters who tries to stop pacman from collecting points.
+If a monster catches pacman, then our hero dies.

-A user can select different themes and difficulty levels.
+* **Cool Feature** A user can select different themes and difficulty levels.

 <br>